buemura/voting-system/README.md

 # Voting System

-This project is a basic voting system where an API handles vote requests and publishes messages to a message broker, and a consumer processes these votes by saving them to a database.
+This project is a basic voting system where an API handles vote requests and publishes messages to a message broker, and a consumer processes these votes asynchronously and save them to a database.

 ## Diagrams